umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/Dropdown-Publish-Keys.md

 `Retuns: Prevalue ID`

 Displays a list of preset values as a list.
 The value saved is a prevalue ID.
-The Prevalue text can be retrived using the umbraco.library.GetPreValueAsString method in XSLT or Razor.
+The Prevalue text can be retrieved using the umbraco.library.GetPreValueAsString method in XSLT or Razor.

 ##Data Type Definition Example